 Portugal

-Portugal is a signatory of the Global MOU and aims to reduce GHG by 40% from transportation by 2030, and achieve carbon neutrality by 2050.
+Portugal is a signatory of the Global MOU; Portugal aims to reduce 40% of GHG emission from transportation by 2030 and hydrogen and electricity to account for almost 100% of heavy duty transport by 2050, and achieve carbon neutrality by 2050.

 Portugal has €6,000 Incentive for the acquisition or leasing of an electric, light goods vehicle, until the limit of 150 vehicles or €900,000, through the Environment Fund; Portugal also exempts tax for electric vehicles.